-A visit to Science Museum Oklahoma was on my three kids’ summer bucket list, especially after more than a year away.
-We loved all the programs and activities SMO At Home provided during the height of the pandemic, and continues to provide for families, but we were eager to get back to one of our favorite metro museums in real life!
+A visit to Science Museum Oklahoma is always on my three kids’ summer bucket list.
 One of my favorite things about this museum is that each visit is so different, with plenty to see and do for kids and adults alike.
 Here are the nine reasons we suggest putting SMO on your must-visit list before summer’s over!

 - But don’t miss the “secret” outdoor space!
 I didn’t realize until just a few years ago that SMO includes a beautiful garden, complete with native plants and flowers, a meandering walking trail, greenhouses and mini excavators to maneuver, a must-do for my three no matter the weather.

 - Encourage learning without your kids even realizing it.
 I’ll admit: I’m often the summer mom who requires set reading time each day, the practicing of math facts and continued learning.
-But after the last year of a lot of virtual school (for all four of us!), I decided we needed a break!
 So I’m extra appreciative of learning opportunities like SMO that are fun, engaging and exciting for my kids.
 New (to us) on the Science Floor during this visit were lessons about topography and erosion with hands-on activities.
 Other top spots include learning about simple machines in GadgetTrees, exploring the history of aviation and trains and seeing the collection of artifacts in Destination Space.

 - Learn to drive … a Segway, that is!
-This will be an impressive fun fact for your child to share at their first morning meeting or lunch in the cafeteria — and it’s a fun activity for any age.
+This will be an impressive fact for your child to share at their first morning meeting or lunch in the cafeteria — and it’s a fun activity for any age.
 Driving the Segway course is a must-do for my three on each visit, with the first lap around the basic track and the second taking them through some small obstacles, like over a small bridge and through a swinging gate.
-Masks are currently required for all riders and the Segway is sanitized between riders.

 - Experience Oklahoma’s weather.
 Maybe your kids are like mine and get extra clingy or nervous during severe weather season.
 Eye on the Sky has been a really helpful spot for my kids to better understand the science behind extreme weather and remove some of the fear and uncertainty.
 They love making cloud rings and fog, experiencing high winds in the tornado tube and even practicing being a meteorologist.